Like us on Facebook

 To apply: Print out and complete the attached application.
 Return completed application to the Education Abroad Office, PAVL 124.

 Submit photos that address the theme "Imagining the World" to the annual Arts & Sciences Photo Competition for a chance to win great prizes and be showcased in an exhibit at the Kinsey Gallery.

 Volunteer at one of the many ISC cultural events such as the International Dinner and International Week, or apply to be an iBuddy, a program that pairs current students with international students for friendship, cultural, or language exchange.

 Join one of the many international student clubs to stay culturally engaged or register for a social justice training around issues of diversity or multiculturalism.

 Work with the CSCE to find local volunteer opportunities with non-profits, get involved with the Children’s Literacy Project, or learn more about the Seattle University Youth Initiative which connects the SU community to the surrounding neighborhood.

 Further your international experience by applying for a fellowship, grant, or scholarship.
 These opportunities include prestigious awards like the Fulbright Grant, Truman Scholarship, Rhode Scholarship, or Rotary Ambassadorial Scholarship.

-Campus Ministry offers service immersions, providing students with an opportunity to challenge themselves by exploring faith and justice in underserved communities accross the globe.
+Campus Ministry offers service immersions, providing students with an opportunity to challenge themselves by exploring faith and justice in communities across the globe.

-The CSCE offers a variety of volunteer opportunities with cultural organzations and/or organzations that serve diverse and multicultural populations.
+The CSCE offers a variety of volunteer opportunities with cultural organizations and/or organizations that serve diverse and multicultural populations.
 Contact the CSCE for details.
-Here is a list of organzations CSCE partners with that may be of interest to study abroad returnees:
+Here is a list of organizations CSCE partners with that may be of interest to study abroad returnees: